ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 * K. Sturtz, _Categorical Probability Theory_, [arXiv:1406.6030](http://arxiv.org/abs/1406.6030)

 which views probability measures via double dualization, restricted to weakly averaging affine maps which preserves limits.
-(The major shortcoming of that article is that he author failed to recognize the need for countably affine maps, rather than finite affine maps.)
+(A more satisfactory description of probability measures arises from recognizing the need for viewing them as countably affine maps, rather than finite affine maps, as discussed in that article.)

-That article includes some corrections from an earlier version of the article, pointed out in
+Some corrections from an earlier version of the article, were pointed out in

 * T. Avery, _Codensity and the Giry monad_, arXiv:[1410.4432](http://arxiv.org/abs/1410.4432) (2014).